On $\theta_{23}$ Octant Measurement in $3+1$ Neutrino Oscillations in T2HKK: Summary

 \section{Summary}

-We have confirmed that in the presence of active-sterile mixings with non-zero $\theta_{14}$ and $\theta_{24}$, T2HK experiment with two 187~kton detectors at Kamioka can lose sensitivity to $\theta_{23}$ octant, depending on true values of CP phases.
-We have revealed that T2HKK exhibits a better sensitivity to $\theta_{23}$ octant in those parameter regions where the experiment with two detectors at Kamioka loses its sensitivity, in spite of smaller statistics of T2HKK.
-However, it should be reminded that the amount of improvement in the octant sensitivity depends heavily on the standard CP phase $\phi_{13}$.
+We have confirmed that in the presence of sterile-active mixings with non-zero $\theta_{14}$ and $\theta_{24}$, T2HK experiment with two 187~kton detectors at Kamioka can lose sensitivity to the $\theta_{23}$ octant, depending on values of CP phases.
+We have revealed that T2HKK exhibits a better sensitivity to the $\theta_{23}$ octant in all parameter regions including those where the experiment with two detectors at Kamioka loses its sensitivity, in spite of smaller statistics of T2HKK.
 The better sensitivity of T2HKK is because measurements of the same beam at Kamioka and Korea, which involve distinctively different baseline lengths, resolve the degeneracy between the atmospheric oscillation probability and the sum of the interferences with the solar oscillation amplitude and active-sterile oscillation amplitude.
+We have further studied the impact of non-zero $\theta_{34}$ mixing and found that the sensitivity to the $\theta_{23}$ octant tends to increase with $\theta_{34}$ in all parameter regions in all the experiments.

-Our result suggests that if a hint of active-sterile mixings with $\theta_{14}\neq0$ and $\theta_{24}\neq0$ is discovered, T2HKK is a preferable option compared to the plan of placing the two detectors at Kamioka, for the determination of $\theta_{23}$ octant.
+Our results suggest that if a hint of sterile-active mixings with $\theta_{14}\neq0$ and $\theta_{24}\neq0$ is discovered but $\theta_{34}$ is 0 or substantially smaller than the current experimental bound, T2HKK is a preferable option compared to the plan of placing the two detectors at Kamioka, for the determination of the $\theta_{23}$ octant.

-Additionally, we have studied an alternative case where one 187~kton detector is at Kamioka and a 100~kton detector is at Oki Islands.
-This case also shows a better sensitivity to $\theta_{23}$ octant in those parameter regions where the plan of two 187~kton detectors loses its sensitivity, but the improvement is mild compared to T2HKK.
+Additionally, we have studied a case where one 187~kton detector is at Kamioka and a 100~kton detector is at Oki Islands.
+This case also shows a better sensitivity to the $\theta_{23}$ octant in those parameter regions where the plan of two 187~kton detectors loses its sensitivity, but the improvement is quite mild compared to T2HKK, in spite of its larger statistics than T2HKK.